 Sourcing those is simple.
 Fulfilling that order is a massive operational task.
 It requires three things:

-First, consolidation.
+First, consolidation of multiple suppliers.
 Factories hate small, mixed orders.
 They want you to buy a container of one thing.
 Fulfillment is the ability to receive small deliveries from five different factories and turn them into one efficient shipment.
 It requires a local warehouse and a team that knows how to pack car parts to avoid damage.

-Second, physical verification.
+Second, physical verification and inspection.
 A sourcing agent looks at a PDF.
 A fulfillment partner looks at the actual part.
 Are the labels in the right language?
 Did the all-metal casing arrive as plastic?
 Catching these mistakes in China saves a customer in Europe.

 Third, compliance.
 Customs cares if your paperwork matches the physical goods.
 Fulfillment ensures every kilogram and every HS code on the Packing List is 100% accurate.